-- Depending on your needs, it could be little money to somewhat expensive.
-For example, if you have a large closet and can fit into a space where you’re surrounded by blankets and clothes and things of that sort, well then your cost is zero dollars.
+Depending on your needs, it could be little money to somewhat expensive.
+For example, your cost is zero if you have a large closet and can fit into the space.
+If you’re surrounded by blankets and clothes and things of that sort, well then your cost is zero dollars.

-- If however, that is not a luxury you have, you’ll have to spend some money treating your space.
+If however, that is not a luxury you have, you’ll have to spend some money treating your space.
 The amount you spend will depend on the space but it can get quite expensive.
-Certainly when you look up professional panels, sound deadening blankets, and things of that sort.
-You’ll be north of $100 in the snap of your fingers.
+When you look up professional panels, sound deadening blankets, and things of that sort, you’ll be north of $100 in the snap of the fingers.

-- This is probably the cheapest thing you’ll do when entering the profession.
+This is likely the cheapest thing you’ll do when entering the profession.

 Compiling your voice over equipment = $840 – $7,400+

 I am taking the middle road.
-I found a more cost-effective microphone that compares very favorably with one of the more famous VO microphones.
+I found a more cost-effective microphone.
+It fits my deep male voice over that compares very favorably with one of the more famous VO microphones.
 So, I was able to have great sound quality while still saving almost $1,000.

 Since I was able to save money on the microphone, I splurged on the Apollo Arrow, which was $500

 I chose to buy a new MacBook Pro that I could dedicate to VO work because I’m in it for the long haul.
 The stubborn journey, if you will.
 I knew it would be important to have a dedicated computer used ONLY for VO.
 Nothing else.
 So that it would work efficiently and as needed.
-Piling a lot of extra programs on your work computer is a recipe for a computer to become unreliable eventually.
+Piling extra programs onto your work computer is a recipe for an unreliable computer.
 You can’t have that when you’re on a time schedule many times.

 The DAW I use for editing sound, at this time, is Twisted Wave which had a $79 price tag.